archean-cookbook/archbelt/README.md

   [BLUEPRINT]...  name of the blueprint without .json

 Options:
-  -x, --no-collate  do not collate the files by component -f, --folder      yank blueprint files to folder named after blueprint -w, --watch       watch for changes to the blueprint; yanks files on change; assumes -f -h, --help        Print help
+      --blueprint-path <PATH>  path to blueprints folder -x, --no-collate             do not collate the files by component -f, --folder                 yank blueprint files to folder named after blueprint -w, --watch                  watch for changes to the blueprint; yanks files on change; assumes -f -h, --help                   Print help
 ```

 ### Watch